-Allocation Policy), relevant publicly available fishery convictions of Nunavut allocation holders, as well as applicants' Application for Allocation (see Appendix B, attached to the Allocation Policy) and allocation holders' Annual Reports (see Appendix C, attached to the Allocation Policy).
-The primary focus of the stewardship component of an applicant's Application for Allocation or Annual Report is to detail measures to be taken by that applicant to comply with the NWMB's mandatory requirements for responsible stewardship, and to provide goals, objectives, and milestones along with timeframes and commitments.
+To the extent that the requirements are legally enforceable, they will be monitored by DFO or Transport Canada (TC).
+In verifying compliance with the requirements, the NWMB will primarily rely upon annual Verification Reports prepared by DFO and TC (see section 14.3 of the Allocation Policy), relevant publicly available fishery convictions of Nunavut allocation holders, as well as applicants' Application for Allocation (see Appendix B, attached to the Allocation Policy) and allocation holders' Annual Reports (see Appendix C, attached to the Allocation or Annual Report is to detail measures to be taken by that applicant to comply with the NWMB's mandatory requirements for responsible stewardship, and to provide goals, objectives, and milestones along with timeframes and commitments.
 An essential element of the Annual Report is the delivery of an account of the results of the measures taken by the allocation holder during that year to comply with the NWMB's mandatory requirements for responsible stewardship.

-6.1 Compliance with relevant law and policy
+6.1.
+Compliance with relevant law and policy

-- (a) DFO Legislation/Policy: Each allocation holder must comply with all of the relevant legislative and policy requirements of DFO, including licence conditions, regulations, management plans, conservation harvesting plans and encounter protocols; - (b) Transport Canada Legislation/Policy: Each allocation holder must comply with all of Transport Canada's relevant environmental stewardship requirements for fishing vessels; and - (c) Species at Risk Act (SARA): Each allocation holder must comply with all applicable SARA measures for marine species at risk.
+- (a) DFO Legislation/Policy: Each allocation holder must comply with all of the relevant legislative and policy requirements of DFO, including licence conditions, regulations, management plans, conservation harvesting plans and encounter protocols; - (b) TC Legislation/Policy: Each allocation holder must comply with all of TC's relevant environmental stewardship requirements for fishing vessels; and - (c) Species at Risk Act (SARA): Each allocation holder must comply with all applicable SARA measures for marine species at risk.

-6.2 Compliance with relevant research and reporting initiatives
+6.2.
+Compliance with relevant research and reporting initiatives

-- (a) Each allocation holder must provide reasonable assistance and cooperation with respect to relevant research initiatives organized/sponsored by the NWMB or DFO; - (b) Each allocation holder must compile records and provide reports of fishing operations, as required by the NWMB or DFO; and - (c) Each allocation holder must provide relevant, best available Inuit Qaujimajatuqangit, as requested by the NWMB or DFO, to assist in and advance fisheries research.
+- (a) Each allocation holder must provide reasonable assistance and cooperation with respect to relevant research initiatives organized/sponsored by the NWMB or DFO; - (b) Each allocation holder must compile records and provide reports of fishing operations, as required by the NWMB or DFO; and - (c) Each allocation holder must provide relevant, best available Inuit Qaujimajatuqangit, to assist in and advance fisheries research.

-6.3 Compliance with responsible habitat and ecosystem protection requirements
+6.3.
+Compliance with responsible habitat and ecosystem protection requirements

-- (a) Each allocation holder must assist in the identification of sensitive habitat areas as required by the NWMB or DFO, with particular emphasis on coral and sponges; - (b) Each allocation holder must avoid fishing in locations formally identified by the NWMB or DFO as sensitive habitat areas where fishing is prohibited; - (c) Each allocation holder must adhere to DFO or NWMB restrictions on fishing in protected and/or sensitive areas, as set out in relevant licence conditions, regulations, management plans, conservation harvest plans, encounter protocols and other formal policy or legal documents; and - (d) Each allocation holder must adopt reasonable measures to avoid disturbance to marine mammals.
+- (a) Each allocation holder must assist in the identification of sensitive habitat areas as required by the NWMB or DFO, with particular emphasis on corals and sponges; - (b) Each allocation holder must avoid fishing in locations formally identified by the NWMB or DFO as sensitive habitat areas where fishing is prohibited; - (c) Each allocation holder must adhere to DFO or NWMB restrictions on fishing in protected and/or sensitive areas, as set out in relevant licence conditions, regulations, management plans, conservation harvest plans, encounter protocols and other formal policy or legal documents; and - (d) Each allocation holder must adopt reasonable measures to avoid disturbance to marine mammals.

-6.4 Compliance with responsible vessel and training requirements
+6.4.
+Compliance with responsible vessel and training requirements

-- (a) Each allocation holder must practice sound waste management in all aspects of harvesting operations, with particular emphasis on the acceptable disposal of domestic garbage; - (b) Each allocation holder must minimize emissions of dangerous substances arising from vessel/harvesting operations, in particular with respect to fuel and lubricating oils; and

-(c) Each allocation holder must provide appropriate training for all crew members with respect to responsible and sustainable fish harvesting.
+- (a) Each allocation holder must practice sound waste management in all aspects of harvesting operations, with particular emphasis on the acceptable disposal of domestic garbage; - (b) Each allocation holder must minimize emissions of dangerous substances arising from vessel/harvesting operations, in particular with respect to fuel and lubricating oils; and - (c) Each allocation holder must provide appropriate training for all crew members with respect to responsible and sustainable fish harvesting.

-6.5 Compliance with responsible fishing practices and gear use
+6.5.
+Compliance with responsible fishing practices and gear use

-- (a) Each allocation holder must employ fishing practices that minimize the risk of gear loss, and must have in place a functional plan for the recovery of lost gill nets; and - (b) Each allocation holder must use fishing gear that minimizes the harvest of undesirable species as by-catch, including marine mammals, and the harvest of juvenile fish.
+- (a) Each allocation holder must employ fishing practices that minimize the risk of gear loss, and must have in place a functional plan for the recovery of lost fishing gear; and - (b) Each allocation holder must use fishing gear that minimizes the harvest of undesirable species as by-catch, including marine mammals, and the harvest of juvenile fish.

-6.6 Voluntary measures to reduce industry impacts on ecosystems, or improve the natural environment
+6.6.
+Voluntary measures to reduce industry impacts on ecosystems, or improve the natural environment